 Are you thinking about a trip to Chiang Rai?
 Trying to find out what to see in Chiang Rai ?
 Thailand’s most northerly province.
 Chiang Rai has been mainly marketed alongside the Golden Triangle, and you’ll see the famous ‘Chiang Mai to Chiang Rai Golden + Triangle Day Tours’ advertised just about everywhere, however there is so much more to explore in the beautiful province of Chiang Rai than this !
 Most of the travelers we speak to, who have done this trip, say it was a huge disappointment – That it was nothing more than a very commercial tour, with a lot of driving and not much to see.

 What to see in Chiang Rai?
 Well, there’s more than 1 Day’s worth.
 The distance from Chiang Mai to the Golden Triangle, is approximately 198 Km, and it takes around 3 hours of straight driving on a major highway road to reach there.
-So you can see, doing all this in one day, basically means you’re spending the whole day driving, without time for much else.
-This is another blog post which sums up the sentiments of this Chiang Rai + Golden Triangle day tour pretty well!
+So you can see, travelling to Chiang Rai in one day, means you’ll spend the whole day driving, with not time for sightseeing.
+This blog post sums up a 1 Day Chiang Rai + Golden Triangle day tour pretty well!

 Most of the Chiang Rai and Golden Triangle tours, will stop at the same tourist highlights, such as the;

 And although Chiang Rai city is the capital of the province, you could easily skip this, as it’s a pretty unremarkable industrial Thai city, besides which, there are other more noteworthy places to spend your time at.